Heatwave114/wazobia-open-speech/README.md

 ## Steps to train
 Download [training audio files][wazobia folder link].
 Use download as zip option.

-Move unzipped wazobia file to ./util
+Move unzipped wazobia directory to ./util

 Change directory to root of repo